treeverse/lakeFS/design/open/lakefs-on-kv-testing-plan.md

   * Run with both Table DB and KV Store and compare the results
   * What is the accepted degradation, if any?
   * Need to consider various scales

-### Feature Flag
-* Dummy tests to verify the feature flag works as expected
-* Package level panic in case the wrong DB logic is used?
-Is that sufficient?

 ## Per Package DB Testing

 ### ```pkg/gateway/multiparts```